Pulmonary Advanced Diagnostic Center

 We also use navigational bronchoscopy using CT imaging, which improves our ability to more precisely locate pulmonary lesions.

-The Pulmonary Advanced Diagnostic Center is led by Samuel Goldfarb, MD, pediatric pulmonologist and Medical Director of the Lung and Heart/Lung Transplant Programs, and Joseph Piccione, DO, MS, pediatric pulmonologist and Pulmonary Director for the Center for Pediatric Airway Disorders.
+The Pulmonary Advanced Diagnostic Center is led by Maureen Josephson, DO, pediatric pulmonologist and Medical Director of the Lung and Heart/Lung Transplant Programs, and Joseph Piccione, DO, MS, pediatric pulmonologist and Pulmonary Director for the Center for Pediatric Airway Disorders.
 Core team members include Lisa Young, MD, pediatric pulmonologist and Chief of the Division of Pulmonary and Sleep Medicine, and Elizabeth Molishus, RN.

 Who we treat

 The Pulmonary Advanced Diagnostic Center provides care for patients from the Philadelphia region, as well as across the nation and around the world, who needs access to these highly sophisticated techniques to diagnose rare diffuse lung diseases and other pulmonary lesions.